zhaoyao91/meteor-accounts-ex/README.md

 There are pre-defined default strategies.
 You can check the code to see if they are ok for your needs and learn how to use strategies.

-### methods and publications

-todo
-used to set rate limit
+### rate limit

+You can set rate limit for methods and publications by using DDPRateLimiter.
+All method and publication names used by this package has a prefix, you can get them from `AccountsEx.methodPrefix` and `AccountsEx.publicationPrefix`.

+Besides the prefix, all the method and publication names are:

+- todo

 ## todo